-VET Student Loan amounts are limited and are only applicable for the Diploma portion of the course, so you will need to pay for your Introductory course via another payment method.
+VET Student Loan amounts are applicable for the diploma portion of the course, so you will need to pay for your introductory course via another payment method.

 Apply for a Tax File Number early

 To be eligible for a VET Student Loan you must provide your Tax File Number (TFN) prior to the census date.

 Applications to the Australian Taxation Office for a new TFN will take time, especially at the start of the year.

 If you have applied for a TFN, you can apply for a VET Student Loan and provide a copy of your Certificate of application for a TFN from the Australian Taxation Office.
 You must provide your TFN to us prior to your census date to access the VET Student Loan.

 Apply for a TFN at the Australian Taxation Office website.

 We will contact you if your TFN cannot be verified.